- Register your app on App Store Connect

 In the Build Settings section:

-- The minimum iOS version that your app will support.
+- The minimum iOS version that your app supports.
 Flutter supports iOS 8.0 and later.
 If your app includes Objective-C or Swift code that makes use of APIs that were unavailable in iOS 8, update this setting appropriately.

 The General tab of your project settings should resemble the following: